danielabar/meblog/src/markdown/active_storage_form_errors.md

   - "Some Elegance with Rails Caching"
 ---

 Rails' Active Storage is a powerful, built-in solution for handling file uploads, providing integration with cloud storage and automatic attachment management.
 It works out of the box, making it easy to associate files with models.
-However, when a form includes an attachment and validation errors occur, the uploaded file is lost when the form re-renders, forcing users to select it again.
+However, when a form includes an attachment and validation errors occur, the uploaded file is lost when the form re-renders to display the validation errors, forcing users to select their file again.

 This happens because Active Storage only associates a file with a model after a successful save.
 If the model fails validation, the attachment is not persisted, and the file selection is lost.

-This post will provide a step-by-step solution using direct uploads, signed IDs, and a better file input UI with Stimulus.
-By the end, you'll have a robust way to ensure users never lose their file uploads due to validation errors.
+This post will provide a step-by-step solution using direct uploads, hidden signed IDs, and a better file input with Stimulus.
+By the end, you'll have a robust way to ensure users never lose their file uploads due to form validation errors.

 ## Demo Project Setup